 For requests in person, the Bureau of Vital Statistics refers citizens to their local Public Health office – which, in this case, would be Summit County Public Health, mentioned previously in this resource.

-How To Retrieve Property Ownership & Tax Information in Summit County Ohio
+How To See Property Ownership & Tax Information in Summit County Ohio

 When information is needed about property in Summit County, the best source of information is the Fiscal Officer.
 They offer a property search database through which people can find detailed information about any property.14